AdobeDocs/experience-platform.en/help/profile/merge-policies/ui-guide.md

 ---
 keywords: Experience Platform;profile;real-time customer profile;merge policies;UI;user interface;timestamp ordered;dataset precedence
 title: Merge Policies UI Guide
-topic-legacy: guide
 type: Documentation
-description: Adobe Experience Platform enables you to bring data fragments together from multiple sources and combine them in order to see a complete view of your individual customers.
-When bringing this data together, merge policies are the rules that Platform uses to determine how data will be prioritized and what data will be combined to create the unified view.
+description: When bringing data from multiple sources together in Experience Platform, merge policies are the rules that Platform uses to determine how data will be prioritized and what data will be combined to create the unified view.
+This guide provides step-by-step instructions for working with merge policies using the Adobe Experience Platform user interface.
 exl-id: 0489217a-6a53-428c-a531-fd0a0e5bb71f
 ---